 Any business, whether based in California or out-of-state, can be sued for violation of Proposition 65 by either the State of California or a citizen bounty hunter.
 While a larger corporation can more easily absorb the costs of such lawsuits, these lawsuits can devastate small businesses.

 Small businesses are an easy target for lawyers specializing in Prop 65 litigation.
 They often lack the resources to fight a case in court and are more likely to settle cases out of court—a win for attorneys.
 Many are also unaware that they have to provide Prop 65 warnings if their establishments serve alcohol, have any exposure to tobacco smoke from customers smoking outside, or serve food items like coffee or burgers, which contain Prop 65-listed chemicals from the process used to roast or cook them.

-Legislation passed by California’s legislature last year slightly alleviates this burden by giving businesses with fewer than 25 employees a 14-day window to put up Prop 65 signage, pay a $500 fine, and avoid a lawsuit.
+Legislation passed by California’s legislature in 2014 slightly alleviates this burden by giving businesses with fewer than 25 employees a 14-day window to put up Prop 65 signage, pay a $500 fine, and avoid a lawsuit.
 However, the new law doesn’t set any limits on how much trial lawyers can reap in fees from these lawsuits or require stronger evidence from those who bring lawsuits that there actually is a Proposition 65 violation.

 Some of these small businesses have had to declare bankruptcy because of the lawsuits that were filed against them.
 Rather than having ‘gotcha’ lawsuits, we have to have a more reasonable approach for dealing with the issue.

 —Former Assembly member Art Torres, one of the authors of Proposition 65